solenedel/TodayList/README.md

 To reset the database subsequently, run in the node terminal: `npm run reset-db`

+## Broken / to fix

+- no lists yet message not shown on first page load
+- reloading page goes to different URL?
+- rename list feature need to fix styling
+- alert before deleting a list or a todo item

-## Features
+## Extra features

-- persist state for lists
 - select an icon for each list item (form fontawesome)
 - move items between the two lists by dragging and dropping

-## Other to-do

-- alert before deleting a list or a todo item